boriskieffer/SQLiteEditor/README.md

 * Cleanup the code (important)
 * Better project structure
 * Better analysis of SQLite databases.
 Actual one is slow and does not always work!
+* NDK : Create a library for SQLite